 - Students may not challenge courses in which experiencing the course itself is essential.

-- Challenged courses do not apply toward meeting residency requirements for a certificate or degree.
+- Challenged courses do not apply to meeting residency requirements for a certificate or degree.

 - Challenged courses do not count in determining financial aid eligibility.

-In order to assess whether or not the student has a reasonable chance of successfully challenging a course, a student must receive permission from a faculty member in the subject area and the department chair prior to challenging a course.
-If approved, the student and department complete the Challenge Petition form.
+In order to assess whether or not the student has a reasonable chance of successfully challenging a course, a student must receive permission from a faculty member in the subject area and the department chair before challenging a course.
+If approved, the student and department complete the challenge petition form.
 This must be completed by the end of the second week of the term.
-The challenge paper or final must be completed prior to the end of the term.
+The challenge paper or final must be completed before the end of the term.

 Challenged courses are charged the regular tuition rate payable at the time the completed petition is processed through the Admissions and Records office.
 It is the student’s responsibility to schedule challenge examinations with the instructor.
-The exam may be rescheduled, only at the instructor’s discretion, in extraordinary circumstances.
-A grade of Pass or No Pass is assigned, where a Pass is earned for performance equivalent to a grade of “B-” or better.
-Students may not rechallenge a course if they do not pass the first attempt.
+The exam may be rescheduled only at the instructor’s discretion in extraordinary circumstances.
+A grade of pass or no pass is assigned, where a pass is earned for performance equivalent to a grade of B- or higher.
+Students may not re-challenge a course if they do not pass the first attempt.
 View the Course Challenge policy for complete details.

 Computer Competency Requirement

-Some COCC associate degrees require students to demonstrate basic computer skills prior to graduation.
-To meet this requirement, students must successfully complete CIS 120 Computer Concepts, or pass Key Applications and either LivingOnLine or Computer Fundamentals of the IC3 exams.
+Some associate degrees require students to demonstrate basic computer skills before graduation.
+To meet this requirement, students must successfully complete CIS 120 Computer Concepts or pass the Key Applications and either LivingOnLine or Computer Fundamentals IC3 exams.

 Passing two of three exams does not provide students with course credit; instead, a notation is placed on the student’s record so that the testing may be used to meet degree requirements.
-By successfully passing all three exams students are eligible to receive 4 credits for CIS 120 Computer Concepts.
-To have the 4 credits applied to certificate degree requirements, students must present proof that they have received certification by passing all three exams and follow the Credit for Prior Certification procedures.
+By successfully passing all three exams students are eligible to receive four credits for CIS 120 Computer Concepts.
+To have the four credits applied to certificate degree requirements, students must present proof that they have received certification by passing all three exams and follow the credit for prior certification procedures.
 Students will be charged $40 to have the credits awarded.

-Note: specific CIS courses may be required in some AS or AAS programs and the competency test will not substitute for that requirement.
+Note: specific CIS courses may be required in some associate of science or associate of applied science programs, and the competency test will not substitute for that requirement.
 See individual program descriptions for details.

-Students enrolled in 12 or more graded credits who receive a term GPA of 3.60 or better will have a Dean’s List notation on their official transcript each term that the GPA is earned.
-The Dean’s List will also be published each term.
+Students enrolled in 12 or more graded credits who receive a term GPA of 3.60 or better will have a dean’s list notation on their official transcript each term that the GPA is earned.
+The dean’s list will be published each term.

-The responsibility of assigning grades at COCC is entirely the instructor’s.
+Instructors are entirely responsible for assigning grades.
 A student who disputes the final grade (A–F, P, NP) in a course should meet with the instructor to review the grade.
 If not satisfied, the student may meet with the department chair, who can further review the grade with the instructor.
-If the student believes that the grade is arbitrary or capricious, the student has recourse through the College’s grade appeal procedure found in the Academic Procedures Manual on the COCC website.
+If the student believes that the grade is arbitrary or capricious, the student has recourse through the College’s grade appeal procedure found in the Academic Procedures Manual on the college website.

-Students who wish a change of grade to or from “W” or “X” must submit a petition directly to the Admissions and Records office.
+Students who wish a change of grade to (or from) W or X must submit a petition directly to the Admissions and Records office.
 Requests for grade changes are considered only within one year of the grade being awarded.

 Grading on Attendance

 With the exception of the College’s administrative withdrawal policy, the individual instructor or department determines grading on attendance in class and/or participation.
-Instructors requiring attendance in class and/or participation toward the overall grade will outline expectations and procedures in their respective syllabi.
+Instructors requiring attendance in class and/or participation to count in students' overall grades will outline expectations and procedures in their respective syllabi.

-End-of-term grades are available via the student’s Bobcat Web Account only and will not be mailed or given out over the phone.
+End-of-term grades are available via the student’s Bobcat Web Account only and will not be mailed or provided over the phone.

-“Pass” is interpreted as a “C” or higher.
-The “pass/no pass” option is used for certain courses where it is deemed inappropriate to use the regular grading system.
+Pass is interpreted as a C or higher.
+Courses using the pass/no pass option have been deemed inappropriate to use standard letter grading.
 Credits are awarded but not calculated in GPA.

 Challenge Course Pass/No Pass

-Students who withdraw from full-term courses between the eighth week of the term and the Wednesday before finals week will receive a “W” on their transcript.
+Students who withdraw from full-term courses between the eighth week of the term and the Wednesday before finals week will receive a W on their transcript.
 For short-term courses, proportional times will be used.
-Note: online permission of the instructor is required to withdraw from the course.
-A “W” is not computed in a student’s GPA.
+W is not computed in a student’s GPA.
+Note: Online instructor permission is required to withdraw from the course.

-This notation is made on a transcript if the course ends after the normal grading period.
+An IP notation is made on a transcript if the course is currently in progress.
 At the end of the course, a grade will be entered.

-Incomplete grades are assigned at the discretion of the instructor when non-academic extenuating circumstances prevented a student from completing, but there is a reasonable expectation that the student can successfully complete the course.
+Incomplete grades are assigned an instructor's discretion when non-academic extenuating circumstances prevented a student from completion, but there is a reasonable expectation that the student can successfully complete the course.
 An incomplete is not a substitution for a failing grade.
-A contract detailing the conditions for completion of work is required and must be completed prior to the end of the term.
-An incomplete grade will not count towards academic warning, but may affect Satisfactory Academic Progress and financial aid eligibility.
+A contract detailing the conditions for work completion is required and must be completed before the end of the term.
+An incomplete grade will not count toward academic warning but may affect satisfactory academic progress and financial aid eligibility.

-The default deadline for incomplete work to be submitted is automatically set to the end of the following term (excluding summer).
-If the requirements of the contract have been met, the instructor will assign the appropriate grade; if the requirements of the contract are not fulfilled by the deadline, the “I” grade will convert to a “F” or “NP” (based on the course setup).
+The default deadline for incomplete work to be submitted is automatically set to the end of the following term (excluding Summer term).
+If contract requirements have been met, the instructor will assign the appropriate grade; if contract requirements are not fulfilled by the deadline, the I grade will convert to a F or NP (based on the course setup).
 The instructor may extend the incomplete up to four terms following the original term of enrollment.